-In order to monitor the extent of this sedimentation and more closely document it by season and diversion flow volume, a set of sedimentation samplers were continuously deployed in each of the three longitudinal sections (inflow, mid, and outflow) of Seton Lake, and the outflow section of Anderson Lake, since initiation in Year 4 (Table 2.2; and Figure 2.1 in Section 2.2).
-The samplers were suspended in the water column at ~40 m below the surface, which was just below the depths associated with highest gwenis spawner abundance (i.e., 20-35 m, based on the annual fish population index survey results from Years 3-5).
+In order to monitor the extent of this sedimentation and more closely document it by season and diversion flow volume, a set of sedimentation samplers have been continuously deployed in each of the three longitudinal sections (inflow, mid, and outflow) of Seton Lake, and the outflow section of Anderson Lake, since they were established in Year 4 (see Table 2.2; and Figure 2.1 in Section 2.2 for deployment locations).
+The samplers were suspended in the water column at ~40 m below the surface, which was just below the depths associated with highest gwenis spawner abundance (i.e., 20-35 m, based on the annual fish population index survey results from Years 3-7).
 The intention was to gather data that corresponds with potential spawning depths for this species.
-Samples were collected 3 times during the year (i.e., spring, summer, and fall; see Table 1.3 in Section 1.6 for 2018 dates).
+Samples were collected three times during the year (i.e., spring, summer, and fall; see Table 1.3 in Section 1.6 for 2019 dates).